Desk with Laptop, Calculator, Files and small model of house with epc colours

 Weather Compensation - by taking into consideration the temperature outside the property, compared to the temperature inside.

-With load compensation, the flow temperature of the water is generally lower than would traditionally be set with standard controls.
+With load compensation, the flow temperature of the water is generally lower than would 'traditionally' be set with standard controls.
 Additionally, it is further reduced as the room temperature approaches the target temperature on the thermostat.
-This behaviour reduces the load on the boiler, avoids overshoot of the target temperature in the room, and prevents the boiler cycling on and off so much.
+This behaviour reduces the load on the boiler, avoids overshoot of the target temperature in the room, makes the boiler operate in condensing mode more (if applicable), and prevents the boiler cycling on and off so much.
 You'll notice the radiators are cooler to the touch and the boiler runs for longer periods of time.

 More information on my particular boiler and controls are available here: Case Study 2 and also here: Resolve PCDB Issues.